 Poor Document Control

-Without a good system to manage your documents so people can easily find procedures, retrieve them, etc.., then once again there is good change people will just ignore them.
-Procedures are supposed to help members of the organization, not add an additional bureaucratic maze.
+Without a good system to manage your documents so people can easily find procedures, retrieve them, etc.., then once again there is good chance people will just ignore them.
+Good procedure document control is supposed to help members of the organization, not add an additional bureaucratic maze.

 An Effective Policy Procedure Manual is clearly written, easily understood by all the employees in your organization, and establishes a foundation of business controls that comply with established regulations.
 Clarity and readability are more important than style, perfect grammar and a large vocabulary.
-Download Free Sample Procedure Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.